 Why Tax Software May Not Include Form 709

-Why gift tax paperwork often sits outside annual income-tax software and needs a separate paper workflow.
+Why gift tax paperwork often sits outside annual income-tax software and needs a separate paper path.

 Read guide